-Join us June 19 in Jacksonville, Fla.
+Thanks for joining us June 19 in Jacksonville, Fla.

 2026 BJC Luncheon

-About the luncheon
+About the Luncheon

 Since 1991, BJC has brought together friends and supporters of religious liberty for a time of fellowship and updates on the latest news on our work.
 The event is open to all, but you must have a ticket to attend.